NJUVISION/PCGCv1/README.md

 - 2020.06.27 python3 & clean up.
 - 2020.10.03 open source.
 - 2020.12.09 ablation studies & experiment configuration.
+- 2020.12.16 add some examples of decoded point clouds.

 ## Todo
 - pytorch version & tensorflow2.0 version.
 - training again.

+## Issues
+- Error on GPU: sometimes the point clouds may fail to decode correctly due to the randomness on GPU.
+  You can test on CPU by setting os.environ['CUDA_VISIBLE_DEVICES']="" in "evel.py".
+  Or encode and decode at the same time,  see "compress_hyper" in "transform.py".

 ### Authors
 These files are provided by Nanjing University [Vision Lab](http://vision.nju.edu.cn/).
 And thanks for the help from SJTU Cooperative Medianet Innovation Center.
 Please contact us (wangjq@smail.nju.edu.cn) if you have any questions.